Prolexic Technologies: History

 In 2003 Prolexic Technologies was founded by Barrett Lyon and was the subject of the book Fatal System Error by Joseph Menn.
 Prolexic protects organizations in the following markets: airlines/hospitality, e-commerce, energy, financial services, gambling, gaming, public sector, and software as a service.
 Sony is said to be a customer of the company.
 Prolexic claims some of the largest banks as its clients.

 In 2005, the company was named one of the 100 Hottest Private Companies in North America by Red Herring.

-In 2011, Prolexic indicated it secured Payment Card Industry Data Security Standard (PCI DSS) level 2 compliance certification from the PCI Security Standards Council, which would speed the deployment of remediation for compliant organizations during encrypted Application Layer 7 DDoS attacks.

-In 2011 Prolexic CEO Scott Hammack and President Stuart Scholly both joined the company.

 Prolexic was acquired by Internet content delivery network Akamai Technologies in a $370 million deal completed in February 2014.
+In 2023, Akamai launched the sixth-generation Prolexic DDoS platform, a fully software-defined, scalable infrastructure that doubled its dedicated attack mitigation capacity to 20 Tbps.

 Financial history

 In 2011, Prolexic completed two financing rounds led by Kennet Partners totaling $15.9 million.

-In 2012, the company reported that in 2011 it achieved profitability and a compound annual growth rate of 45%.

 In 2012 Baltimore private equity firm Camden Partners invested $6 million in the company, and American Trading and Production Corp invested $2 million as part of an $8 million Series B funding round.
 In the deal, Jason Tagler of Camden Partners joined the board of directors of Prolexic.
 Prolexic said it would use the Series B money to support staff and augment its network.

 In 2013, Prolexic closed a US$30 million Series C funding round led by new investors Trident Capital and Intel Capital.
 Kennet Partners, Camden Partners and Medina Capital all took part in the funding round.

-Partners

-The company claims as partners BT Global Services, Datacraft, Grove IS, Internap, IP Converge, Level 3 Communications, Preventia, and Telstra.